 The radial variation of the tangential pressure for a given central density is shown in Fig.~\ref{fig:tan_p}.
-It is evident that $P_\perp$ increases with increasing values of $\lambda_{\rm BL}$, which indicates the prospect of sustaining more massive NS configurations, while decreasing $\lambda_{\rm BL}$ leads to less massive comparisons.
-The condition is satisfied in the star core where the $P_\perp$ and $P_r$ coincide.
+It is evident that $P_\perp$ increases with increasing $\lambda_{\rm BL}$, indicating the potential to sustain more massive NS configurations, whereas decreasing $\lambda_{\rm BL}$ leads to lower-mass comparisons.
+The condition is satisfied in the star core where $P_\perp$ and $P_r$ coincide.
 Positive values of $\lambda_{\rm BL}$ result in a positive $P_\perp$ toward the surface, while negative values have an opposite effect.
 The nonphysical solutions are mostly found near the surface due to this negative value.
 Fig.~\ref{fig:sigma} for maximum mass NS provides a clearer view of the anisotropy parameter's magnitude.
 When comparing the maximal star to the canonical star, the negative magnitude increases.
 Since $(1 - e^{-\lambda} = 2m/r) \sim r^2$ as $r \rightarrow 0$, the BL model with gravitational anisotropy has the important characteristic role of providing isotropy of the fluid at the star center.
-Moreover, this model only involves relativistic cases, where extreme densities provide gravitational anisotropy \cite{bowers_1974}.
+Moreover, this model considers only relativistic cases, in which extreme densities produce gravitational anisotropy \cite{bowers_1974}.

 Fig.~\ref{fig:c_st} depicts the radial profile of the tangential sound speed, which is defined as $c_{s\perp} = (\partial P_\perp/ \partial \mathcal{E})^{1/2}$.
 For various values of the anisotropy parameter $\lambda_{\rm BL} \in [-2.0, +2.0]$, the radial change in the $c_{s\perp}$ is demonstrated.
 The conformal limit $(c_s = c/\sqrt{3} \approx 0.577c)$ is provided for comparison.
 In the isotropic case and with positive anisotropy ($\lambda_{\rm BL} > 0$), the sound velocity remains below the conformal limit in the stellar interior.
 The possibility of an ultra-stiff matter distribution in the core can be seen by the tangential sound velocity exceeding the conformal limit across the inner $\sim 4\,\text{km}$ region from the stellar center for negative anisotropy ($-2.0 \leq \lambda_{\rm BL} \leq -0.4$).
 The $c_s $ decreases while approaching the conformal limit beyond this radius.
 As well, the $c_{s\perp}$ is found to be consistent with the causality condition throughout the stellar interior in the range $-2 < \lambda_{\rm BL} < 2$ for the maximum mass configuration given by the SLy EoS.